Netruk44/Netruk44.github.io/content/post/godot-navigation/index.md

 ### Avoiding obstacles

 Avoiding obstacles is very similar to avoiding other agents.
-The only difference is that we need to add a `NavigationObstacle3D` node to the scene.
+To add an obstacle, we need to add a `NavigationObstacle3D` node to the scene.
 The `NavigationAgent3D` will automatically avoid any `NavigationObstacle3D` nodes in the scene (so long as the layers and masks are set correctly).

+> **Important**: It can be a little bit confusing to understand, but if you add an obstacle that completely blocks the path to the target, for example you place an obstacle that takes up the entire width of a hallway, the agent will not re-route their path around the obstacle.
+As I mentioned, avoidance does not affect pathfinding, so the agent will just keep trying to force their way past the obstacle.
+>
+> If you want to dynamically block off an area of the navmesh, you'll need to rebake the navmesh at runtime.
+This is outside the scope of this tutorial, but the [Godot Docs](https://docs.godotengine.org/en/stable/tutorials/navigation/navigation_using_navigationmeshes.html#navigationmesh-rebaking-at-runtime) have a section on rebaking your navigation mesh at runtime.

 In your scene add a `NavigationObstacle3D` node and place it somewhere in the scene.
 The way you configure it is somewhat convoluted, however.